History of the Russian Federation: Economic depression and mortality crisis

 Following the economic collapse of the early 1990s, Russia suffered from a sharp increase in the rates of poverty and economic inequality.
 Estimates by the World Bank based on both macroeconomic data and surveys of household incomes and expenditures indicate that whereas 1.5% of the population was living in poverty (defined as income below the equivalent of $25 per month) in the late Soviet era, by mid-1993 between 39% and 49% of the population was living in poverty.
 Per capita incomes fell by another 15% by 1998, according to government figures.

 Public health indicators show a dramatic corresponding decline.
 Although all post-Soviet countries experience an immediate decline in birth-rates due to economic turmoil this may have been particularly acute in Russia.
 In 1999, total population fell by about three-quarters of a million people.
 Meanwhile, life expectancy dropped for men from 64 years in 1990 to 57 years by 1994, while women's dropped from 74 to about 71.
 Both health factors and a sharp increase in deaths of the youth demographic from unnatural causes (such as murders, suicides, and accidents) have significantly contributed to this trend.
 Closely related to the declining life expectancy, alcohol-related deaths skyrocketed 60% in the 1990s and deaths from infectious and parasitic diseases shot up 100%, mainly because medicines were no longer affordable to the poor.
+The mortality crisis resulted in approximately 1.6 million excess deaths during 1990–1995 when compared to earlier levels.
+During 1998–2001, the excessive rate of mortality was predominantly represented by suicide, traffic incidents, homicide, unintentional alcohol poisoning and falls.
+Mortality was lower in areas where privatisation was more gradual, with this effect continuing into the 2000s.

 While the opening of the Russian market to imports in the early 1990s meant the nation no longer suffered from the supply shortages of consumer goods that was often characteristic of the USSR (see Consumer goods in the Soviet Union), the relative impoverishment of the Russian people during this time meant only a limited number saw any significant benefit.
 Russians on fixed incomes (the vast majority of the workforce) saw their purchasing power drastically reduced, so while the stores might have been well stocked in the Yeltsin era, average people could now afford to buy little, if anything from these stores.
 By 2011, the average income has risen to more than $700 per month, emblematic of the mild recovery in recent years largely due to high oil prices.
 The growing revenue, however, has not been evenly distributed.
 Social inequality has risen sharply since the 1990s with the Gini coefficient, for example, reaching 42% by the end of 2010.
 Russia's income disparities are now nearly as large as Brazil (which has long been a world leader in the area) while regional disparities in the level of poverty continue to trend upwards.